-Table 2.
+Table 3.
 GOES-R ABI Product List.

-2.4 GOES-R Simulated AIB Datasets
+2.4 GOES-R Simulated ABI Datasets

 Simulated GOES-R ABI data has been used in the pre-launch phase to develop, test, and validate the ABI CMIP products.
 The data is derived from use of a radiative transfer model, where the atmospheric and earth surface representations are provided by a high resolution numerical weather prediction forecast model.
 The GOES-R Algorithm Working Group Proxy Data Team is responsible for the generation of the proxy and simulated instrument data sets.
 Within the proxy group, the simulated images used by the imagery team were generated by the Cooperative Institute for Meteorological Satellites Studies (CIMSS).